jspm/generator/README.md

 Unlike the other providers, which simply hook into their respective external CDNs, the `"nodemodules"` provider does an NPM-style `node_modules` search from the current module URL.
 This is typically a `file:///` URL when generating import maps for local modules, but other protocols are supported too so long as directory listing requests for `node_modules` are permitted (this is the case for most local development server tools).

-The `"jspm.system"` provider can be used to generate import maps for [SystemJS](https://github.com/systemjs/systemjs), with resolutions that behave identically to those of the `"jspm"` provider, but which fully support older browsers using the SystemJS module format.
+The `"jspm.io#system"` provider can be used to generate import maps for [SystemJS](https://github.com/systemjs/systemjs), with resolutions that behave identically to those of the `"jspm"` provider, but which fully support older browsers using the SystemJS module format.

 ## API